-Trevor is Creative Director of TDC, chair of the London Voiceover talent agency, secretary of the trade body Audio UK, a director community station Cambridge 105 Radio and Professor of Journalism at Nottingham Trent University.
+Trevor is Creative Director of TDC, chair of the London Voiceover talent agency, secretary of the trade body Audio UK and a director community station Cambridge 105 Radio.
 He regularly produces and execs documentaries and features for the BBC, especially Radios 2 and 4.
 He produced the award-winning 50-part series Sounds of the 20th Century for BBC Radio 2 and was director of the pan-BBC Listeners’ Archive project.
 He has won 8 New York Radio Awards, 6 Sony Radio Awards and 2 Community Radio Awards.

 From 2006 to 2010 he was Chief Executive of the Radio Academy, the UK registered charity dedicated to the encouragement, recognition and promotion of excellence in broadcasting and audio production.
 He chaired the UK Radio Festival in 2007, 2008 and 2009 and presented the RadioTalk podcast.